 The window-related variables are defined for 6-hour 4D-Var.
 There are two ways that an early delivery data assimilation cycle can define its first guess.
 If self.reinitialize[fam] has the value 'True', then it takes its first guess from the forecast from the previous cycle of the reinitializing stream, usually a long window data assimilation.
-In the current configuration of the operational suite, for example, the early delivery data assimilation at midnight takes its first guess from the forecast from the long window data assimilation at midday on the previous day.
+In the current configuration of the operational suite, for example, the early delivery data assimilation at midday on the previous day.
 If an early delivery data assimilation is also required at 06 UTC, then it will take the first guess from the forecast from the early delivery analysis at midnight.
 For the 06 UTC cycle, self.reinitialize["ed06"] has the value 'false', meaning that it uses the forecast from its own previous analysis cycle as its first guess.
-Variable 'ED_PERIOD' from module parameters.py defines the length in hours between early delivery cycles and this is stored in class variable self.step.
+Variable 'ED\PERIOD' from module parameters.py defines the length in hours between early delivery cycles and this is stored in class variable self.step.
 Variable 'REINIPERIOD' from module parameters.py defines the length in hours between cycles at which the early delivery analysis takes its first guess from the forecast from the analysis of its reinitializing stream.
 Variable 'REINIHOUR' from module parameters.py defines the first hour in the day at which an early delivery data assimilation will take its first guess from the forecast from the analysis of its reinitializing stream.